TheThingsIndustries/lorawan-stack-docs/doc/content/devices/configuring-devices/class-c/_index.md

 ---
-title: "Class C"
+title: "Class C Settings"
 description: ""
+aliases: ["/devices/class-c"]
-weight: 5
+weight: 2
 ---

 Class C end devices continuously listen for downlink messages.
 This allows applications to send messages to devices at any time, instead of having to wait for a Class A uplink.
-When combined with [multicast groups]({{< ref "/devices/multicast" >}}), this allows applications to send immediate downlinks to many devices at the same time.
+When combined with [multicast groups]({{< ref "/devices/configuring-devices/multicast" >}}), this allows applications to send immediate downlinks to many devices at the same time.

 This guide shows how to enable or disable Class C for an and device, and how to work with multicast groups.